aligungr/UERANSIM/README.md

 ## Supporting

-You can support this free and open source software by:
+You can support UERANSIM by:

 - Donating on [Open Collective](https://opencollective.com/UERANSIM)
 - Starring our GitHub repository,